February 2022 / RETIREMENT INSIGHTS

 - Defined benefit changes can affect defined contribution plans, particularly the evaluation of qualified default investment alternative (QDIA) glide paths.

-- We intend to develop a series of papers highlighting our research on the potential impact of defined benefit plans and their features on glide path design.
+- We have developed a series of papers highlighting our research on the potential impact of defined benefit plans and their features on glide path design.

 Many plan sponsors face the complex process of adapting their retirement benefit structures due to closing or freezing their existing defined benefit (DB) plans or as a result of merger and acquisition activity, leading to plans with multiple benefit structures based on legacy companies.
 As a result, many organizations now offer a variety of benefit structures to their employees, leaving plan sponsors uncertain about how to factor these differences into decisions about their defined contribution (DC) plans—most notably, the plan’s qualified default investment alternative (QDIA).